GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_FileSaveDialog.md

 Displays the standard OS save file dialog.
 Changes the title of the dialog to the *prompt* specified, and defaults to *fileName* and sets the starting location as *inFolder*.

 Returns the file path and filename that the user selected.
-Check BE_GetLastError = -1 for when the user hits cancel or a value other than 0 for any other error.
+Returns an empty string when the user hits cancel or a path otherwise, but also check BE_GetLastError for non zero error codes.

 **Parameters**